coyorkdow/magic/README.md

 # magic
 Fantasic magic of modern c++

 This reposity is aimed to show the power of modern c++ features.
 All codes are compliant the standard of C++11.
-I would say sorry if you are a favor C++14/C++17/C++20.
+I would say sorry if you are a favor of C++14/C++17/C++20.
 LOL.

 Usage can be found in `main.cpp`.